 Cloud-based technology

 This refers to property technology that utilizes cloud-based software.
 Cloud-based software stores data in the cloud, eliminating the need for onsite data storage.
 Furthermore, data in the cloud can be accessed from other devices that connect to the cloud.
-For example, this is how a property manager can use their cell phone to access user credentials for their building’s cloud-based access control system.
+For example, a property manager can use their cell phone to access user credentials for their building’s cloud-based access control system.

 Contingencies